Student Organizations

 Graduate & Professional Student Diversity Council Values Statement

-We are a coalition of student leaders taking collective action to advance a sense of belonging, academic and professional excellence, and a climate of equity for all graduate and professional students, but especially for those from marginalized communities and backgrounds historically excluded from and underrepresented in the academy.
+We are a coalition of student organizations taking action to advance a sense of belonging, academic and professional excellence, and a climate of equity for all graduate and professional students, but especially for those from communities and backgrounds historically excluded from and underrepresented in the academy.

 Graduate & Professional Student Diversity Council Mission: Community.
 Empowerment.
 Solidarity.

-Community: To foster a sense of belonging within and across academic programs, disciplines, identities, and communities; and to develop connections beyond Cornell with members and organizations within the greater surrounding communities.
+Community: To foster a sense of belonging within and across academic programs, disciplines, identities, and communities; and to develop connections beyond Cornell with members and organizations within the greater surrounding area.

-Empowerment: To lift the voices of those from historically marginalized and underrepresented backgrounds by helping each other demystify, navigate, re-imagine, and transform academia.
+Empowerment: To lift up one another and help each other demystify, navigate, re-imagine, and transform academia.
 To increase awareness of the agency we possess and how to employ that agency to positively influence the academic, professional, and personal progression of the members of our communities.

-Solidarity: To leverage our strength as a collective and to serve as allies to others from historically marginalized and underrepresented communities.
+Solidarity: To leverage our strength as a collective and to serve as a source of support to members of communities historically marginalized and underrepresented in the academy.

 Find more information on the over 1,000 student organizations found at Cornell.